Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 Operations and Workflow

-The organization plans, implements and controls the processes and operations that are designed to meet the ethical trading/sourcing requirements.
+The organization plans, implements and controls the processes and operations that are designed to meet the ESG-based sourcing requirements.

 The organization controls planned changes and reviews the consequences of unintended changes, taking actions to mitigate any adverse effects, as necessary.

 The organization ensures that outsourced processes are controlled.

 The organization plans, implements and controls the performance of the ESG-based sourcing program by paying attention to: